greymd/teip/README.md

 100 200 @@@ 400
 ```

+As you can see, the `sed` only processed the input in the "hole" and ignores masked parts.
-As you can see, `teip` passes only highlighted part to the `sed` and replaces it with the result of the `sed`.
+Technically, `teip` passes only highlighted part to the `sed` and replaces it with the result of the `sed`.

 Off-course, any command whatever you like can be specified.
 It is called the **targeted command** in this article.